MinPhys/MinPhys.github.io/RiP_2026/RiP_2026-registration.md

 When registering there will be an option to submit an abstract.
 If you wish to submit an abstract at a later date, please send this directly to a.j.wilson1@leeds.ac.uk.

+The deadline for abstract submission is 29th May 2026.

 ### Pricing